 Finally, press the iron on to the patch

-Press the hot iron over the patch and let it sit for 5-7 seconds and remove for 2 seconds, again place the iron over the patches for 5-7 seconds and remove for 2 seconds keep on repeating until the patch is firmly attached.
-Usually, each set should last around this time but if your patch came with certain instructions on how long you should take, follow those instead.
+Press the hot iron over the patch and let it stay for 5-7 seconds and remove for 2 seconds, again place the iron over the patches for 5-7 seconds and remove for 2 seconds keep on repeating until the patch is firmly attached.
+Usually, each pressing set should last around 5-7 seconds.
+If your patch is large or has specific customization that requires extra caution, you should follow instructions provided by your patch manufacturer.
+A reliable patch maker can provide you with specific instructions to take care when ironing your patches.
 Just make sure you don’t keep it on for too long as that will only result in undesirable outcomes, and if you are ironing on chenille patches always use a cloth between the iron and the patch, otherwise you will burn the chenille yarn

 Iron-on the patch from the inside